 However, clinical trials have shown mixed results wherein some studies have found a positive impact on participant A1C levels while others have not.
-Further research will be needed to confirm whether resistant starches can help lower A1C levels.
+Further research is needed to confirm whether resistant starches can help lower A1C levels.

 4. Natural supplements that can lower your A1C

-In addition to a healthy eating plan and physical activity, supplements may be helpful when lowering your A1C levels.
-Numerous supplements have been put to the test in clinical trials, however, few have demonstrated a consistent benefit for people with Type 2 diabetes.
+In addition to a healthy eating plan and physical activity, supplements may be helpful in lowering your A1C levels.
+Numerous supplements have been put to the test in clinical trials; however, few have demonstrated a consistent benefit for people with type 2 diabetes.

 Here are some of the tested supplements that have overall shown a positive effect:

 You may recognize fenugreek as a common ingredient in Indian cuisine.
-Many cultures throughout the Mediterranean, southeastern Europe, and western Asia have recognized fenugreek as having medicinal properties.
+Many cultures throughout the Mediterranean, southeastern Europe, and western Asia have recognized the medicinal properties in fenugreek.
 When crushed, the seeds of this plant release a thick liquid composed of approximately 50% fiber.

 These studies were not large, but when their data were considered together researchers concluded that fenugreek leads to about a 1% decrease in A1C levels, though this difference was marginally significant—suggesting a need for larger trials.